|

 Hades will no longer be needed after the day of judgment.
 First,

-shall be a great resurrection and no one shall die physically again (1
+there shall be a great resurrection and no one shall die physically again

-Corinthians 15).
-Because there will be no more death, there will be
+(1 Corinthians 15).
+Because there will be no more death, there will

 reason why Hades will no longer be needed is because there are two other